 - Providing lots of opportunity for practice and feedback

 - Teachers seeking to improve their own skills (it’s easy to stick with old habits!)

-While teaching researching skills is something that could be worked on throughout the year, I liked the idea of starting the year off strongly with a “Research Day” that 7th grade teacher Dan Gallagher wrote about.
+💡 While teaching researching skills is something that should be worked on throughout the year, I also like the idea of starting the year off strongly with a “Research Day” which is something 7th grade teacher Dan Gallagher wrote about.
 Dan and his colleagues had their students spend a day rotating around different activities to learn more about research skills.
 Something to think about!

 Google or a Kid-friendly Search Engine?